bitbar/robotium-extensions/README.md

 # Robotium Extensions

-Extension of robotium-solo library.
-ExtSolo extends Solo class and makes testing easier.
+Extension of robotium-solo library. <a href="http://bitbar.com/robotium-extsolo-library-is-now-open-source/">Robotium ExtSolo</a> extends Solo class and makes testing easier.
 ExtSolo is reporting executed steps to file metadata.json under /sdcard/test-screenshots when test is executed in Testdroid Cloud